Table of Contents

 Introduction

 Did you know that over 80% of our immune system is housed in the gut?
-Yet, millions of people struggle with digestive issues, particularly Small Intestinal Bacterial Overgrowth (SIBO), a condition that can wreak havoc on our health.
-SIBO occurs when an abnormal increase of bacteria in the small intestine disrupts digestion, leading to symptoms like bloating, gas, and abdominal pain.
+Yet, millions of people struggle with Small Intestinal Bacterial Overgrowth (SIBO), a condition where an abnormal increase of bacteria in the small intestine disrupts digestion, leading to symptoms like bloating, gas, and abdominal pain.

 Understanding SIBO